aslan1301/PROJECT-2/README.md

 ### Final conclusion

-* We believe this final data could be used for many different purposes.
+* We believe this final data could be used for many different purposes
 	* 1. The data could simply be used to investigate trend in popluar music.
 This could be by genre, year, artist etc.

-	* 2. Songwriters could use this data to analyse popular lyrics to help write new songs.
+	* 2. Songwriters could use this data to analyse popular lyrics to help write new songs

-	* 3. People can use this data to play songs according to liveness, danceability etc. at events like weddings or birthdays.
+	* 3. People can use this data to play songs according to liveness, danceability etc. at events like weddings or birthdays

 	* 4. Companies could use data like this in marketing to use songs that have certain words that encourage activities.
-An example would be enhancing	   	    activity at gyms or shopping in stores.
+An example would be enhancingactivity at gyms or shopping in stores.

 	* 5. Schools can use this way of data analytics to come up with kids songs for educational purposes.